gianninasd/cardSim/README.md

 # CardSim
-Card Processing simulator service written in Typescript, running on NodeJS
+Card Processing simulator service written in Typescript, running on NodeJS.
+Make use of Express and Jest open source libraries.

 ## Pre-requisites
 - Install Git